Self-reference in computer programming and hip-hop

 end

-By having the program refer to itself, you can tell Sprite Logo to repeat parts of the program, just like the repeat markers in music notation.
-You might draw your square by defining a procedure to draw a single side, and then just repeat the procedure four times:
+You can tell Sprite Logo to repeat parts of the program by having it repeat parts of itself, using notation very similar to repeat markers in music.
+You might draw your square by defining a procedure to draw a single side, and then tell the program to repeat this procedure four times:

 repeat 4 times: (go forward 100 pixels, turn left 90 degrees)